 Working in the medical field has always been considered a noble, prestigious profession — held in high regard.
-After all, physicians are life-savers, and in some cases, life-changers — and they are compensated accordingly.
+After all, physicians are life-savers and, in some cases, life-changers — and they have compensated accordingly.

 Prior to the pandemic, physician salaries continued to rise — with primary care physicians earning an average of $243,000 per year, which is 2.5 percent more than last year.
 Specialists earned quite a bit more — $346,000 on average, which is a 1.5 percent increase.

 While the mid-300’s is impressive, the top five most profitable medical fields make considerably more than the average.

 Orthopedics – $511,000

 Otolaryngology – $455,000

 In many cases, incentive bonuses were calculated into physicians’ salaries.
 The two main types of incentive bonuses include collections bonuses, given when a physician reaches a benchmark and generates a net profit, which they have the opportunity to keep.
 The other type is a relative value bonus (RVU), which is a measure of productivity tracked through electronic health records.

 The average incentive bonus is 13 percent of the total salary.
 Physicians who earn the highest salaries earn the highest incentives.